Op-Ed By Richard Correa

 All workers deserve a wage that keeps them out of poverty, whether they are taking care of your children in day care or your parents in a nursing home, whether they are cleaning your office or serving you lunch.

 Contrary to myth, a majority of business people nationwide also supports raising the minimum wage.
 National polls of small business owners and hiring managers released by CareerBuilder, Business for a Fair Minimum Wage, the American Sustainable Business Council and Small Business Majority show strong support for raising the minimum wage.

-Richard Correa owns the Correa Agency and is State General Agent of American Income Life for Colorado.
-He is a member of Business for a Fair Minimum Wage.
+Richard Correa owns the Correa Agency with offices in Aurora, Colorado Springs and Fort Collins.
+He lives in Lone Tree and is a member of Business for a Fair Minimum Wage.

 Copyright 2015 Richard Correa

-- Share Scranton Times Tribune: Richard Correa: Raising minimum wage makes business sense on Google +
+- Share Boulder Daily Camera: Richard Correa: Minimum wage hike is smart business and smart politics on Google +